 - Sterilize a one-quart jar (with a tight-fitting lid).

 - While the lemons are pondering their fate, measure out all the seeds you are using.
 In a small pan, add 1 tablespoon of oil and heat over medium-high heat.
 Add the seeds and just bring to a sizzle; about 1 minute.
-Cool and mix with the chili powder or flakes.
+Cool and mix in the chili powder or flakes.

 - Before serving, bring the pickle to room temperature before serving; about 10 minutes.
 Be sure to use a clean dry spoon to scoop out the pickle.